 If you air conditioner is having trouble starting before the circuit breaker trips, it points to a bad capacitor.
 A capacitor is responsible for starting the compressor, and if the compressor has trouble starting, it could pull too many amps and trip the breaker.
 Sometimes capacitors wear out, so they’ll need to be replaced.

 Solution: Contact an A/C contractor to replace the bad capacitor.

 Electric motors in your A/C can run for a long time, but if a motor runs for too long, the insulation around the wires can deteriorate and cause an electrical short.

 A short is when electricity bypasses its normal path (like taking a shortcut), which allows more electricity to flow than the wires can handle.
 If you have a short, your circuit breaker will trip to prevent damage to your home and AC equipment.

 Solution: Again, with any electrical repairs (whether with your A/C or home) need to be handled by a professional.
 Contact an HVAC contractor to determine if you have a shorted motor.

 A grounded compressor is the worst-case scenario on this list.
 Similar to a short, a grounded compressor occurs when an electrical winding within the compressor hits the side of the compressor.
 This causes a direct short to ground, which ignites the oil in the compressor and causes a burnout.

 Before this starts a fire, your circuit breaker will shut the electrical current off which is what causes your breaker to trip.

 Solution: The bad news is, if you have a grounded compressor, you’ll have to replace the compressor (an expensive part) or the whole outside unit.
 If your compressor isn’t covered under warranty and your outside unit is old, it may make more sense to replace the outside unit instead of the compressor.
 Contact an air conditioning expert to help you determine if you have a grounded compressor.

-Need an A/C professional in the Denver area?
+Need an AC Repair professional in the Denver area?